 Unfortunately, disparities in access to dental care remain a challenge for many children and families, with nearly 17 million children going without dental care each year3.
 To bridge this alarming gap, SmileConnect.org was designed to help communities better connect families in need with preventive oral health services.

 A Social Networking Solution:

-Launched in February 2016, SmileConnect℠, an Altarum Institute program, seeks to utilize existing dental resources and workforce capacity to fulfill the need for oral health education, services, and resources for children nationwide.
+Launched in February 2016, SmileConnect℠, an Altarum program, seeks to utilize existing dental resources and workforce capacity to fulfill the need for oral health education, services, and resources for children nationwide.
 Licensed dental professionals, as well as students in dental and dental hygiene schools, often volunteer their time in local communities and serve as valuable resources for education and preventive services.
 SmileConnect℠ offers a unique platform that allows educators and community organizations to post requests for oral health resources and services, which are then viewable by those who can directly connect with them to fulfill the need.

 SmileConnect’s℠ Impact in Michigan:

 Since its launch, SmileConnect℠ has received numerous requests from a wide range of organizations including schools, Head Start programs, WIC clinics, and pediatric offices in some of the most high need areas in the state.
 Several of these requests have already been fulfilled; impacting over 1,500 children in just a few short months.

 SmileConnect℠ was recently presented with an exciting opportunity to provide oral health kits and volunteers for the American Indian Health and Family Services Pow Wow held in Detroit on August 27th.
 The event brought together a diverse group of community members, including families from the American Indian, immigrant and refugee populations.